brevzin/cpp_proposals/2322_fold/fold.md

 But this is both tedious to write, and subtly wrong for input ranges anyway since if the `next(b)` is evaluated before `*b`, we have a dangling iterator.
 This comes up enough that this paper proposes a version of `fold` that uses the first element in the range as the initial value (and thus has a precondition that the range is not empty).

 This algorithm exists in Rust (under the name `fold_first` as a nightly-only experimental API and `fold1` in the `Itertools` crate) and Haskell (under the name `foldl1`).
 This paper proposes the name `fold_first` rather than deal with the question of if we can sufficiently constrain our overloads to avoid ambiguity.
+Plus, the fact that `fold` has no preconditions but `fold_first` does suggests that they should have different names.

 ## `fold_right`